 Using Smartphone Applications to Support Cognition in Individuals with Parkinson’s Disease: A Pilot Treatment Study (Cornell, Spencer, Sohlberg)

 Cognitive impairment is a nonmotor symptom impacting a significant proportion of individuals with Parkinson Disease, even at the time of diagnosis, and is considered a risk factor for Parkinson’s Disease Dementia (PDD; Domellӧf, Ekman, Forsgren, & Elgh, 2015; Pedersen, Larsen, Tysnes, & Alves, 2017; Santangelo et al., 2015).
 Cognitive impairment not only negatively affects patients’ functional performance in instrumental activities of daily living and reduces participation in social and leisure activities, it also increases financial strain and caregiver burden (Jones et al., 2017; Lawson et al., 2014; Pirogovsky et al., 2014).
 Therefore, it is important in clinical practice to identify cognitive impairment in individuals with PD and determine intervention strategies that maintain or improve independence and quality of life, which in turn may reduce financial strain and caregiver burden.
-The purpose of this study is to examine the feasibility and impact of a hybrid (individual and small group) treatment study, designed to address the cognitive challenges of PD through the use of smartphones.
-The treatment program will focus on training voice commands to use two primary smartphone features: (i) reminders and (ii) the calendar function.
-Response to treatment will be measured via Goal Attainment Scaling (primary outcome measure) and measures of executive function, depression, and well-being (secondary outcome measures).
+This study examined the feasibility and impact of a hybrid (individual and small group) treatment study, designed to address the cognitive challenges of PD through the use of smartphones.
+The treatment program focused on training voice commands to use two primary smartphone features: (i) reminders and (ii) the calendar function.
+Response to treatment was measured via Goal Attainment Scaling (primary outcome measure) and measures of executive function, depression, and well-being (secondary outcome measures).